ljubo106/DM42pcm/README.md

 ### Firmware mod functionality

-* Custom menu is the base menu - custom commands are (almost) always directly accessible
+* Custom commands are (almost) always directly accessible
   * In some cases custom menu will not be displayed - simple press at "Exit" will bring it back
 * Shift is temporary switching to the "upper" custom menu - those commands are just an additional click away
-* Shift-CUSTOM activates default DM42 F-Button functionality (also making possible to turn persistent custom menu off)
-* In the Prgm mode Exit will exit custom menu - makes easy to access up and down arrows
+* In the Prgm mode Exit will exit custom menu making access to up and down arrows easy
-* Entering other menus will of course exit Custom menu
+* Shift-CUSTOM activates default DM42 F-Buttons functionality (also making possible to turn persistent custom menu functionality off)
 * F3 key functionality
   * F3 will start "DM42F3" user program
   * Shift-F3 is toggling persistent custom menu functionality